 Superintendent of Schools

-The District’s Community Advisory Committee on Antiracism, Equity, and Social Justice (CARES) is meeting monthly and has identified three focus areas for our work based on student data, research and the personal experiences of members of our school community.
+The District's Community Advisory Committee on Anti-Racism, Equity, and Social Justice (CARES) meets monthly and has identified three focus areas for our work based on student data, research, and personal experiences of members of our school community.

 CARES Focus Areas